paulipa/sico-wiki/services/programs/mqp.md

 You may not even find all of the items from the market you are looking at!
 If you are far out from markets then it is important that you have bought your fit and ship before the fleet starts!

+In the case of the MQP Doctrine, all of the required parts can be bought at our Coalition tradehub in Ronne, the SiCo Trade Center.
+Due to the logistical effort the prices here will be higher than in Jita.

 ### Fitting doctrine ships
 You are allowed to change the meta version of the module (T1, T2 or meta 1-4) of any doctrine if you are unable to fly the fit with the T2 modules.

 > You are not allowed to change the module type of the doctrines!
 {.is-danger}

-For example changing a micro warp drive to an afterburner because you do not have high enough fittings skills to fit the micro MWD.
+For example changing a micro warp drive to an afterburner because you do not have high enough fittings skills to fit the micro MWD is not allowed.
 If you change the module types you change how the ship behave in combat situations and either hurt your own or the whole fleets performance.

 > Changing meta version of the module may effect your ship total price.
 Be aware that if the total price is greatly increased you may not receive full SRP payouts for modified fits.
 {.is-warning}